sphireinc/Godex/README.md

 # Godex

-Godex creates a simple interface for creating and story instances of reusable queries
+Godex provides a simple utility for creating and storing reusable queries

 ### Example